threatjammer/markdown-blog/why-threatjammer.md

 So the question now was: can I implement a service that automatically pre-assesses the different data sources and then selects the best ones?
 Can I build a service that learns from the various external inputs and cherrypick the best factors to use in the assessment function?

-Well, here's the answer: Welcome to Threat Jammer!
+Well, here's the answer: **Welcome to Threat Jammer!**

 ## Threat Jammer in a nutshell

-Every company offering a digital service has a different approach to abuse detection because business models are not the same and their needs.
+Every company offering a digital service has a different approach to abuse detection because business models are not the same and neither their needs.
 Cybercriminals are always thinking about how to exploit the services.
 It becomes a never-ending cat and mouse game no matter how much a company dedicates to protection from abuse.
 The response to new ways of exploiting the services must be agile, prompt, and effective.

 **Threat Jammer is a tool for builders.** Threat Jammer is a set of services acting as building blocks of the threat detection strategy of digital companies.
 We understand how hard it is to find a solution to detect and block malicious activity, and that's why our services are built to solve this problem: **you know what to do; we offer the tools to make it.**